 2. Check Out Taronga Zoo

 Looking for something a bit more low key?
-Taronga Zoo is actually open on Christmas Day between 9:30-5:00pm.
+Pre-book your Taronga Zoo tickets which is actually open on Christmas Day between 9:30-5:00pm.
 This is a brilliant time to wonder around without the crowds.
 It’s also a perfect activity for everyone!

 Bring your swimmers with you as well and go for a swim in the secluded Sirius Cove Beach next door to Taronga Zoo and follow the path all the way back to Kirribilli.
 It’s honestly beautiful.
 We lived in Kurraba Point a few years back and I used to run all along the harbour around to Cremorne.